hassaanshafqatt/turkish-mathbook-main/SETTINGS_MIGRATION_GUIDE.md

 - Only admins and owners can SELECT, INSERT, UPDATE, DELETE

 **Voices:**
-- All authenticated users can SELECT
+- All authenticated users can SELECT (read voices)
-- Only admins and owners can INSERT, UPDATE, DELETE
+- Only admins and owners can INSERT, UPDATE, DELETE (manage voices)
+- **Note**: If you want regular users to add voices, see "Allowing Users to Add Voices" section below

 **User Preferences:**
 - Users can only SELECT, INSERT, UPDATE, DELETE their own preferences